marc2k3/rtfm/docs/api/callbacks/component.md

 whichever number is selected is sent as the `index` to this callback.

-Being main menu items now means you can bind them to global keyboard shortcuts, standard toolbar buttons, panel stack splitter buttons, etc.
+Being main menu items now means you can bind them to global keyboard shortcuts, standard toolbar buttons, etc.

 Remember to think carefully about where you use this code as you probably only want it to run once so don't include it in common files